P7XCKD/NF/Notes Factory/Semister 3/Rough Work/dst 2.md

 | i    | **Delete 14**           | `[ 55 , 65 , - , - , - ]`| 0     | 2    |
 | j    | **Insert 78, 34**       | `[ 55 , 65 , 78 , 34 , - ]`| 0    | 4    |

-This table captures the queue state and the positions of `front` and `rear` after each operation.
+This table now correctly reflects that `88` remains in the queue after step g and is included when inserting new elements.